opendaylight/docs/docs/user-guide/service-function-chaining.rst

-The Round Robin algorithm is used to select one Service Function from the name list which it gets from the Service Function Type in a Round Robin manner, this will balance workloads to all Service Functions.
+The Round Robin algorithm is used to select one Service Function from the name list which it gets from the Service Function Type in a Round Robin manner; this balances workloads to all Service Functions.
 However, this method cannot help all Service Functions load the same workload because it’s flow-based Round Robin.